KomarapuHanisha/AR-Business-Card-1/README.md

 2. To showcase movie trailers and clips
 3. Can be modified into a Greeting card and postcard.
 Inclusion of pictures, popups, animations would help.
 ## WORK DONE SO FAR:
-We have installed the unity hub and downloaded all the required packages like Vuforia engine, unity package,  AR foundation ….
+We have added the buttons and the codes required for it.Only Exporting to mobile app is left.
-Since one of our team mates tested positive for covid-19 ,we couldn’t start the design work yet .But we make sure that we will complete the project in time .
 ## ISSUES FACED:
-Initially we had a error while installing unity engine 2020 version as it didn’t have in built vuforia engine .So we are using the 2019 version for convenience
+Initially we had a error while installing unity engine 2020 version as it didn’t have in built vuforia engine .So we are using the 2019 version for convenience.
+And while exporting to mobile app there are few errors which we are trying to solve.